 How can a person tell if they have COVID-19?

 The only way a person can tell for sure if they have COVID-19 is by seeing a health care provider (HCP), who will then perform a special test.
 Some places have testing centers where people can make appointments for testing.
 If you have been exposed to a person with the virus or you are experiencing mild respiratory symptoms and fever, call your HCP will determine if you need testing.
 According to the CDC, it is OK to take over-the-counter medications such as NSAIDs (ibuprofen, naproxen), or acetaminophen (Tylenol) for symptom management such fever or pain.

 Anytime anyone is very sick or having breathing problems, they should see their health care provider or go to the closest emergency room right away.

 There are ways to lower a person’s risk for getting infected with the COVID-19 virus (as well as many other illnesses that are spread from person to person).

 - Avoid being around people who are sick.
-Don’t kiss, hug or share cups or silverware with anyone who is ill.
+Don’t kiss, hug or share cups or silverware with others.

 - Practice social distancing (maintaining at least 6 ft. between you and other people, even while wearing a mask)